 Our Synthesis SE release has concluded as of December 5th, 2022 - we hope you've enjoyed participating in this special project!
-While we don't plan to produce any more of these handmade kites, the design work and features that went into them will find their way into regular production kites in the not-too-distant future.
-Sign up for our mailing list below and we'll keep you up to date as new kites become available.
+While we don't plan to produce any more of these handmade kites, the new standard production version of the Synthesis is now available to purchase here.

 We’ve been a small company since the very beginning and we love it that way.
 No outside investors pushing for unsustainable growth, no org charts or corporate nonsense - just a tight knit group of oddballs who love our special niche in the kite biz.
 It’s been a crazy ride, but 30 years later we’re still having fun, and thriving with the knowledge that many kites we built decades ago are still flying today.